zachariahcraven/markdown532HW/Homework 3.md

 Even \hspace{1cm} Odd
 $$

 Optimal is Even and Odd sets.
-Algorithm selects set 1 as the next greatest set is odd with 8 elements.
+Algorithm selects set 1 as the next greatest set would have been odd with 8 elements.
 Then sets two, three, and four.

 \[
 Alg = k